owenbutler/ges/README.md

 # Allocation

 Small utilities to disable and enable shard allocation, useful in rolling restarts.
+Again, probably only useful if you are on v0.19.x of Elasticsearch.
+Later versions use a different property, so this won't work.

     $ ges allocation disable
     $ # restart a node